spring-attic/spring-integration-templates/si-gradle-plugin/README.md

     create-project-simple - Creates a very basic Spring Integration project (command line based) ...

+This is a simple setup but you may want to setup the Plugin Globally in your system.

-### Making the Gradle plugin available globally
+### Making the Gradle Plugin Globally Available

-You can also add the plugin to **init.gradle** (plugin will be available globally)
+You can also add the plugin to **init.gradle** and by doing so the plugin will be available globally.

 Create (if not exists) **init.gradle** (usually under *~/.gradle*)

 	gradle.beforeProject { prj ->
-	   prj.apply from: 'file:///Users/ghillert/.gradle/spring-integration-apply.groovy'
+	   prj.apply from: 'file:///path/to/spring-integration-apply.groovy'
 	}

 Create **spring-integration-apply.groovy**